JayMurph/AWF-GroupProject/README.md

 ## Trivia Mania

 Multiple choice Quiz app.
-Users can sign-up, take quizzes in a variety of categories, manage their accounts, view their recent scores, highest score, average score, and score sum.
+Users can sign-up, take quizzes in a variety of categories, manage their accounts, view leaderboards, their recent scores, highest score, average score, and score sum.

 Frontend - React
 Backend - Express